 What to do?

-Give the Uffizi museum a miss if you are visiting any other cities in Italy.
-It's always packed and there isn't a lot to see that you can't find elsewhere in Italy.
+Give the Uffizi museum a miss if Florence isn’t your only stop in Italy, it's always packed and there isn't a lot to see that you can't find elsewhere in Italy.
 Instead I would recommend you visit the Galileo Museum.
 It was incredible to see the machines and devices used for scientific experiments from the 15th century up until today.
-This is what they used to figure out how the world works; things like gravity which we just take for granted today.
+This is what they used to figure out how the world works; things like the laws of gravity which we just take for granted today.
 Also there is an astrolab that has to be seen to be believed - it was possibly one of the most beautiful things I will ever see.

 Where to eat?